ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

   ],
 )
 ==== Module Description
-Module CM_S_STATES: receives data from the user input, and will update a state package that contains all button and joystick states.
+#def("Module CM_S_STATES"): receives data from the user input, and will update a state package that contains all button and joystick states.
 The state package is a bit array with each bit relating to the 8 large buttons, the 2 smaller buttons (start and select buttons), and the 4 joystick outputs.
-This state package is an output to the CM subsystem.
+#list([Input: user input of buttons/joysticks.],[Output: raw data containing a byte array in standardized order of the states of CM_H1 (state package).])

-Module CM_S_BLE: The BLE module for the child. will have a starting advertisement on boot-up to initially try and connect to the parent.
+#def("Module CM_S_BLE"): The BLE module for the child. will have a starting advertisement on boot-up to initially try and connect to the parent.
 A connection timeout will  be issued in the case that there is no connection established.
 In that case, the module will receive data from user input of the pairing button, and will result in the child re-advertising itself via BLE so that it can connect to the parent.
+#list([Output: flag returned that outlines if a successful connection has been established.])

-Module CM_S_TEMP: Tracks internal temperature of ESP chip.
+#def("Module CM_S_TEMP"): Tracks internal temperature of ESP chip.
 If Temp exceeds a threshold set, output warning.
 If it exceeds a maximum then turn module off
+#list([Input: internal temperature of the module.],[Output: current temperature and/or issued warning of critical temperature reached.
+This should be forwarded to the CM_S_SCREEN module.])

-Module CM_S_PAIR: Tracks pairing status of the device.
+#def("Module CM_S_PAIR"): Tracks pairing status of the module.
+#list([Input: pairing button.],[Output: status of connection (number distinguishing paired, no pair, and pairing).
+This should be forwarded to the CM_S_SCREEN module.])

-Module CM_S_BATTERY: Tracks battery life based on raw data.
+#def("Module CM_S_BATTERY"): Tracks battery life based on raw data.
+#list([Input: battery circuit voltage reading.],[Output: percentage of battery available.
+This should be forwarded to the CM_S_SCREEN module.])

-Module CM_S_SCREEN: Will take values of the temperature, module ID, battery life, and pairing status and print onto screen.
+#def("Module CM_S_SCREEN"): Will take values of the temperature, module ID, battery life, and pairing status and print onto screen.
+#list([Input: Temperature, module ID, battery life, pairing status.],[Output: prints the inputs on the CM_H4.])
 === Parent Module
 The inputs of the parent module subsystem are defined in @tbl:tb6.
 The goal of the parent module subsystem is take a raw state package and convert it to an HID report that factors in the configuration set by the user (or just default), and the mode that the HID will be formatted in (set by the user).
 #align(